 - 1. Critical Thinking Skills (CT) creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - 2.
 Communication Skills (COM) effective development, interpretation and expression of ideas through written, oral and visual communication - 3.
-Teamwork (TW) ability to consider different points of view and to work effectively with others to support a shared purpose or goal - 4.
-Social Responsibility (SR) intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities - 5.
+Empirical and Quantitative Skills (EQS) manipulation and analysis of numerical data or observable facts resulting in informed conclusions - 4.
+Teamwork (TW) ability to consider different points of view and to work effectively with others to support a shared purpose or goal - 5.
+Social Responsibility (SR) intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities - 6.
 Personal Responsibility (PR) ability to connect choices, actions and consequences to ethical decision-making